London and Southampton Railway: Expansion and name change

 In 1839, the year prior to opening, a proposed branch line to serve Portsmouth had failed in Parliament.
 Portsmouth interests asked the L&SR to promote a branch line to serve their city, and this was agreed to.
 As Portsmouth considered Southampton a rival port, the name of the London & Southampton Railway was objectionable, however, and to overcome this difficulty the L&SR determined to change its name to the London and South Western Railway.
-The Bill for the branch line passed in Parliament and the name change was ratified under Section 2 of the same Act, taking effect on 4 June 1839.
+The bill for the branch line passed in Parliament as the London and South Western Railway (Portsmouth Branch Railway) Act 1839 (2 & 3 Vict. c. xxviii) and the name change was ratified under section 2 of the same act, taking effect on 4 June 1839.
 The branch was to run from Bishopstoke (later Eastleigh) to Gosport, giving a ferry connection to Portsmouth.

 Technical and operational matters at opening

 Nine Elms Station

 The fine building frontage designed by Tite included offices; Wishaw described the station:

 The locomotives used coke rather than coal; coke was considered to emit less smoke, and the company made its own coke at Nine Elms.
 Whishaw describes the plant in some detail.